MultiX-Amsterdam/data-science-book-uva-2023/_sources/docs/home.md

 - Intermediate level of information visualization (e.g., knowing how to draw various plots using python packages)
 - Basic level of research methods (e.g., knowing what research questions mean, being able to perform basic hypothesis testing)

-It is important to keep in mind that this course does NOT aim to teach you details in programming, machine learning, statistics, or visualization.
-Instead, this course will teach you how to integrate various techniques (e.g., data wrangling, statistical analysis, data modeling, data visualization) together to perform a data science task.
-Also, notice that this course assumes someone already collected datasets for you and does not teach you how to collect data in the real world.
-Data collection is a topic that could take a very long time to explain and is out of the scope of this course.
+## Course Structure and Grading

-This course contains lectures, modules, and two exams.
-The lectures are designed to help you understand the pipelines.
-The modules are designed to have you work to have hands-on experiences.
+This course contains lectures (i.e., hoorcollege), modules, and two exams.
+Lectures are designed to help you understand the pipelines.
+Modules are designed to have you work to have hands-on experiences in the work sessions (i.e., werkcollege).
+Lectures will be given in English.
+Work sessions will given in either Dutch or English, depending on the TA's choice.

 The mid-term and final exams are designed to test your knowledge in different parts of the data science pipeline.
 The course's evaluation is based on exams (the mid-term exam is 50%, and the final exam is also 50%).
 There is a resit for the final exam.

 ## Schedule Outline